linusnorton/ljn.io/_posts/2018-06-28-a-practical-introduction-to-conditional-types.md

 Wrapping `OptionalProperties<Request>` with `Complete` means that the `defaults` value passed in to the `withDefaults` function must have **every** optional parameter set.

-For instance passing `{ favouriteColour: "red" }` to `withDefaults` would result in a compilation error because the default value for `petsName` was not given.
+For instance passing `{ favouriteColour: "red" }` to `withDefaults` results in a compilation error because the default value for `petsName` was not given.

 ## The holes waiting to be filled